nepp2/HPL/LOG.md

+# LOG - 05/03/2020

+I have a loader script which loads and links some modules together to run the simple sdl2 example.
+It also detects changes to the example and reloads it if necessary.
+However, it doesn't detect changes to any of the other modules.
+It also doesn't store any event state upon reload.
+So how would I make all of this work seamlessly for tetris?

+prelude -> sdl2
+sdl2 -> tetris
+sdl2 -> event_log
+prelude -> sdl2
+event_log -> tetris

+The event log will store the events, and tetris will take care of reading them all when it reloads.

+So then how does the loader figure out which modules need to be reloaded when a file is modified?

+Initial loading:
+- Build a dependency graph
+- Choose the module that will be pumped by the event loop
+- Create an ordered list of the module and everything it depends on
+- Load them all in order
+- Find the main Update function symbol
+- Run the event loop

+On change:
+- File x has changed
+- Lookup the corresponding module id in a map
+- Create an ordered list of the module and everything that depends on it
+- Unload them in reverse (find and call their Terminate functions, if they exist)
+- Reload them all in order
+- Find the main Update function symbol
+- Resume calling the event loop

 # LOG - 28/02/2020

 I need a first-pass system for specifying which units link together.
 Doing it dynamically with library calls to the compiler should work, but I don't want to accidentally load multiple instances of the core modules.
 I should just be calling `get_module` for those, instead of `load_module`.